 Texas Alimony Attorneys Ensuring Your Interests Are Protected

-Dallas family lawyers assist divorcing couples with spousal support
+Galveston family lawyers assist divorcing couples with spousal support

 When you and your spouse divorce, there are a number of decisions you need to make that will have a long-term impact on your quality of life.
 One of the decisions the Texas courts generally make on behalf of those involved is whether or not one spouse must provide the other with monetary support, which is also known as alimony or spousal support.
-At Christiansen Davis LLC, in Dallas, our family law attorneys have extensive experience guiding clients throughout Texas in divorce actions involving alimony.
+At Christiansen Davis LLC, in Galveston, our family law attorneys have extensive experience guiding clients throughout Texas in divorce actions involving alimony.
 Whether you are the recipient of support or must pay it, we offer skilled counsel in ensuring an equitable result.

 Alimony is one of the most frequently fought-over issues in divorce, and while courts and lawyers strive to split marital assets equitably, “equitable” does not necessarily mean “equal.”
 At Christiansen Davis LLC, our lawyers know the laws governing spousal support and the courts tasked with making support decisions.
 Whether your divorce is amicable or contentious, we always work to reach a fair agreement between our client and the opposing party.